-It's best to begin by reading through the chapter.
-Then take note of the ending in 13,53.
-This as we have seen is Matthew's usual way of ending a discourse (7,28; 11,1).
+It's best to begin by reading through the whole chapter and then take note of the ending in 13,53.
+This verse is Matthew's usual way of ending a discourse as we have already seen (7,28; 11,1).
 Once again the evangelist has adapted the phrase to indicate the theme of the chapter.

 We can then note how the theme of parables is announced at the beginning in 13,3 and how the theme runs through the whole of the discourse.
 Parables are mentioned again in the conclusion in verse 53 as well as several times during the discourse up to the conclusion at 13,53..

 Next, we can note how 13,1 is a simple transition from what precedes, there is no major break.
 We can also note how a new scene opens in 13,54 for the final verses of the chapter (13,54-58).
 Check at this stage that there is a new beginning in chapter 14.

 We can therefore see the broader setting given to this discourse by comparing 12,46-50 with 13,54-58 as we did when we read 12,46-50.
 What are the implications of this comparison for our reading of these parables?

 Think just what we mean in a general way by a parable: note the word which is common to verses 24,31,33,44,45 - but which is not found in 13,3.
 We can see too that Jesus makes some specific comments about parables in verses 10-17, about which more in due course.
 We can also see that there are two types of parables in this chapter.

 We now need a response to these initial comments.

 The Gospel of Mark also has a parable discourse, chapter 4.
 We saw with chapter 12 how Matthew is following Mark at this point so a simple comparison of the two discourses will be useful.
 Following the parable of the sower, 13-1-23 (Mk 4,1-20, also Lk 8,4-14), you will discover how different are the two discourses and how many of these parables in chapter 13 are unique to Matthew.
 Look also at Luke, Lk 8,4-15.